-There are restrictions on liquids, gels, pastes and creams which can be taken through security either in hand luggage or on your person.
-These include bottled drinks, suntan lotions, fragrances, cosmetics, toiletries, etc. These restrictions apply to all passengers departing from airports within the EU wherever their destination.
-It is worth reading through the following as any restricted liquids will be confiscated by our security team.
+There are restrictions on liquids, gels, pastes and creams which can be taken through security, either in hand luggage or in your pockets.
+These include things like bottled drinks, suntan lotions, fragrances, cosmetics and toiletries.
+The restrictions apply to everyone departing from airports in the EU, no matter where they’re flying to.

-- Liquid items must be within a container marked 100ml or less - any liquids within a container marked larger than 100ml (whether full or not) will not be allowed airside
+- Liquids must be in a container marked 100ml or less.
+Any liquids in a container marked larger than 100ml (whether full or not) will not be allowed through security

-- Liquids must be placed separately to luggage on the conveyor belt so that security staff are aware of their presence
+- Liquids must be placed separately to luggage on the conveyor belt so that our security team can identify them easily

-Only carry what is needed for your journey.
-Wet wipes and powdered baby food do not count towards the liquid content, but you may be asked to taste baby milk or baby food in liquid, gel or paste form.
-You may be asked to taste up to 50% of the containers.
-You are able to take through the following in your hand luggage:
+If you’re travelling with infants, please carry only what’s needed for your journey.
+Wet wipes and powdered baby food aren’t included in the restrictions on liquids.
+You may be asked to taste up to 50% of any baby milk or baby food in liquid, gel or paste form.
+Your hand luggage can contain: